Matt Holliday: Colorado Rockies (2018)

 On July 28, 2018, Holliday signed a minor league contract with the Colorado Rockies.
 The Rockies assigned him to the Albuquerque Isotopes.

 On August 23, Holliday was placed in the starting lineup, to play left field for the Colorado Rockies at Coors Field, against the San Diego Padres.
-Infielder Garrett Hampson was optioned to Albuquerque to make room on the 25-man roster & in the process Hampson's uniform number 7 was given to Holliday, Hampson would wear #1 upon his return to the club in September.
+Infielder Garrett Hampson was optioned to Albuquerque to make room on the 25-man roster, and in the process, Hampson's uniform number 7 was given to Holliday; Hampson would wear #1 upon his return to the club in September.

-In 2018 he batted .283/.415/.434 in 53 at bats.
+In 2018, he batted .283/.415/.434 in 53 at-bats.
 He had the slowest baserunning sprint speed of all major league left fielders, at 25.1 feet/second.
-He was the 4th-oldest player in the National League.
+He was the fourth-oldest player in the National League.

 Holliday elected free agency on October 29 and retired that offseason.
-He was named to the St. Louis Cardinals Hall of Fame in May 2022, and was inducted to the "Red jacket club" in August 2022.
+He was voted into the St. Louis Cardinals Hall of Fame in May 2022, and was inducted to the "Red Jacket Club" in August 2022.

+Holliday was eligible for election to the National Baseball Hall of Fame starting in 2024.
+However, he received less than the 5% threshold of votes needed to remain on the ballot in subsequent years.

 Coaching career

-On July 18, 2019, Holliday announced would be joining his brother Josh's coaching staff at Oklahoma State University as an outfielding and hitting coach.
+On July 18, 2019, Holliday announced he would be joining his brother Josh's coaching staff at Oklahoma State as an outfield and hitting coach.

-After the 2022 season, Holliday rejoined the Cardinals as their bench coach, but he resigned from the position on January 12, 2023, prior to the season.
+On November 6, 2022, Holliday rejoined the St. Louis Cardinals as their bench coach, but he resigned from the position on January 12, 2023, prior to the season.